A. Jay Cristol: Navy career

 Cristol made his first flight in a Piper J-3 Cub on Biscayne Bay in 1945.
-He has personally piloted a Ford Tri-Motor, the Goodyear Blimp, a Soviet MiG-15, a Czech L-39, a Chinese CJ-6, a French Fouga Magister, and many other unique, antique, or historic aircraft.
+He had personally piloted a Ford Tri-Motor, the Goodyear Blimp, a Soviet MiG-15, a Czech L-39, a Chinese CJ-6, a French Fouga Magister, and many other unique, antique, or historic aircraft.

-In November 1951, during the Korean war, Cristol joined the US Navy.
+In November 1951, during the Korean War, Cristol joined the US Navy.
 After receiving his wings in 1953, he deployed to the western Pacific and flew both day and night missions in the Grumman AF Guardian from the USS Princeton (CVS-37).
 Upon returning to the US, Cristol left active duty and joined the Naval Reserve.

 He graduated from Naval Justice School and served as a naval JAG lawyer for another twenty years.
 In 1983, Cristol was appointed an honorary professor of the Naval Justice School.
 During the 1980s, he was sent to the International Institute of Humanitarian Law at Sanremo to lecture on the Law of Naval Warfare.